AlixWang/FE-Daily/dd.md

 + What people were do these days for their pets.
 A wash and a blowdry -- that goes without saying.
 But the `demanding` dog now wants a limo along with other creature comforts at a pet hotel and day spa.

 **2024-05-17**
-+ Buckingham Palace officials are `staying mum about` the  murder case and  police are keeping many details confidential as they try to identify the victim and figureout exactly what's happened to her.
++ Buckingham Palace officials are `staying mum about` the  murder case and  police are keeping many details confidential as they try to identify the victim and figure out exactly what's happened to her.

 > staying mum about: keep silent about something
+> confidential: secret
+> figure out: find out